Debt Payoff Calculator

 How does credit utilization affect my score?

 Credit utilization is the ratio of your credit card balances to your limits.
 Lower utilization helps your FICO score.
-Learn more.
+See how utilization impacts your score.
 Discover strategies in our minimum payment interest guide.

 How long will it take to pay off my debt?